Giants of Mont'e Prama: The necropolis

 In the section excavated by Carlo Tronchetti, the beginning (spatial and chronological) of the necropolis is marked by a slabstone standing upright, juxtaposed with the first tomb at the southern side.
 The northern and more recent side is also delimited by a slabstone standing upright.
-Beside the cover slabs of the serpentine shaped layout, further small pits used for the deposition of human bones have been unearthed.
+Beside the cover slabs of the serpentine-shaped layout, further small pits used for the deposition of human bones have been unearthed.
 Due to the presence of the "Bedini's area", the last three tombs do not follow the natural pathway, but have been built on the side of the pre-existing burials.

 As of 2012, the necropolis had not been fully excavated.

 Hypotheses on the necropolis appearance

 Due to the incompleteness of the excavations, it is not yet possible to determine the real appearance of the necropolis and grouping of the sculptures.

 Some scholars have cast doubts about the original pertinence of the latter to the necropolis, in that the only evidence in favour of this fact would be the spatial contiguity between the statues and the mortuary complex itself.
 This led others to hypothesize that the statues had been conceived as telamons to adorn a temple, close to the necropolis, but dedicated to the Sardus Pater.
-According to this theory, the temple with statues would have been erected to commemorate nuragic victories against the Carthaginian invaders, during the sardo-punic wars.
+According to this theory, the temple with statues would have been erected to commemorate Nuragic victories against the Carthaginian invaders, during the Sardo-Punic Wars.
 In this case, the statues would have portrayed the retinue or the bodyguards of the deity.

-Nearby the necropolis a rectangular structure has been erected, but this building is in concrete and clearly referable to the Roman age, even if it cannot be completely ruled out – due to the lack of excavations – that underneath the Roman building there was a nuragic megaron temple.
+Nearby the necropolis a rectangular structure has been erected, but this building is in concrete and clearly referable to the Roman age, even if it cannot be completely ruled out – due to the lack of excavations – that underneath the Roman building, there was a nuragic megaron temple.
 In any case, the presence of other sacral monuments in the vicinity of the necropolis is suggested by the finding of typical quoins employed in the construction of sacred wells.

 Other scholars dispute this theory and tend to think that the statues and necropolis were part of the same complex.
-In this view it is incorrect to hold as a sole basis for this hypotheses the closeness of the sculpture to the mortuary complex.
+In this view, it is incorrect to hold as a sole basis for this hypothesis the closeness of the sculpture to the mortuary complex.
 In tomb number six of the "Tronchetti's area", a piece of scrap for manufacturing shields was discovered, leading to the suggestion that the statues had been sculpted on the site and expressly for the necropolis.